lmweber/Jackson-periodontal-disease/README.md

 Information about the R session used to evaluate the results, including the R installation and package version numbers, is saved in the file [sessionInfo.txt](sessionInfo.txt).

-## Preprint

-A preprint (final author draft) of the paper is available from [PeerJ Preprints](https://peerj.com/preprints/703/).

-The paper has been accepted for publication in the Journal of Veterinary Dentistry, and will appear in a forthcoming issue.

-## Supplementary information on statistical analysis

-A Supplementary Information document with additional details on the statistical analysis is available from the [PeerJ Preprints](https://peerj.com/preprints/703/) page, and will be published with the online version of the paper.